kbbushman/kbbrandom/README.md

 This will create a new file in your gem directory that looks someting like: [gem name]-0.1.0.gem.
 It should look the same unless you changed the version.
 This is the file you will push to RubyGems.org.

+#### Push It

+[insert Salt N Pepa gif]

 To push the new gem to your RubyGems account, run the following in your terminal:

     $ gem push [gem name].-0.1.0.gem

 On your first push, you will be prompted for the email address and password for your Ruby Gems account.
-Once authenticated, if all goes well, you will receive the following message: "Successfully registered gem : [gem name] (version)"
+Once authenticated, if all goes well, you will receive the following message: "Successfully registered gem : [gem name] version"

 That should do it.
 If not, [Ruby Gems Guides] if you have any questions or concerns.